Mobile revolution, economy trip up tech giants

 Those doing best are the one with an established foothold in mobile, having figured it out years earlier.

-Apple's ubiquitous handset even figured in the blockbuster $20 billion purchase of a majority in Sprint Nextel Corp by Softbank Corp.
+Apple's ubiquitous handset even figured in the blockbuster $20 billion purchase of a majority in Sprint Nextel Corp (S.N) by Softbank Corp (9984.T).
 Softbank, the first to offer the phone in Japan, was said to admire Sprint's efforts to bring the device to its own network.

 If technology companies only had to deal with a platform transition, that would be one thing.
 The problem is they are struggling with that transition in the face of a weak economy, when technology upgrades are often the first budget line item to be cut and consumer spending crumbles.

-"It seems like the macro conditions certainly deteriorated in the third month, and no tech company will be immune to it," said Trip Chowdhry, analyst at Global Equities Research.
+"The first two months of the quarter were very nice, but it seems like there was some macro undercurrent in the third month.
+It did not just start with Microsoft but Google too, and also HP and IBM," said Trip Chowdhry, analyst at Global Equities Research.
+"It seems like the macro conditions certainly deteriorated in the third month, and no tech company will be immune to it."

-(Reporting By Noel Randewich, Gerry Shih and Alexei Oreskovic in San Francisco, Bill Rigby in Seattle, Nicola Leske in New York and Melanie Lee in Shanghai; Writing by Ben Berkowitz; Editing by Edwin Chan and Ken Wills)
+(Reporting By Noel Randewich, Gerry Shih and Alexei Oreskovic in San Francisco, Bill Rigby in Seattle and Nicola Leske in New York; Writing by Ben Berkowitz; Editing by Edwin Chan and Ken Wills)